-Home grown Irish potatoes are simply the best.
+Home grown Irish seed potatoes are simply the best.
 Just add butter and a touch of salt and nothing tastes better.
-They’re a staple food in the Irish diet, hence every family should know how to grow their own.
-And guess what, the good news is growing your own potatoes is very easy.
+They're a staple food in the Irish diet, hence every family should know how to grow their own.
+And guess what, the good news is growing your own potatoes is very easy and they taste great.
 Here we outline how to grow your own potatoes.

 How To Grow Your Own Potatoes: